bradeu/VitFit-Online-Store/README.md

 # VitFit-Online-Store
-This is a front-end design based on my online store back in Indonesia; hence, some of the languages are in Bahasa Indonesia
+This is a front-end design based on my online store back in Indonesia; hence, some of the languages are in Bahasa Indonesia.
+This is built using HTML, CSS, and Bootstrap.